Gauntlet-AI/TravelAgentic/_docs/Architecture.md

 - Merge only after PR approval and CI passing.
 - Keep PRs small and focused.

-### ✅ Feature Flags
+### ✅ Phase Configuration
-- Use environment-based or DB-based feature flags for incomplete features.
+- Use phase-based configuration for incomplete features.
-- You may merge partially complete features safely behind flags.
+- You may merge partially complete features safely using phase controls.

 ### ✅ Deployment
 - Merging to `main` triggers auto-deployment to production.